josevazf/42-Born2BeRoot/README.md

 `sudo hostnamectl set-hostname <new_hostname>` - change hostname

-Next we define some *sudo* rules according to the project's subject:
+Defining some *sudo* rules according to the project's subject:

 `sudo visudo -f /etc/sudoers.d/newsudorules` - Opening sudo files with "visudo" creates a safer structure.
 Here we created a new file called *newsudorules* in the specified directory and we add the following lines: